Multimodal Self-Supervised Learning for Medical Image Analysis: Introduction

-\textbf{Contributions.} Our contributions are two-fold: \emph{First}, a novel self-supervised method that performs multimodal puzzle-solving, by using explicitly confusing modalities at the data-level.
-This allows for combining the complementary information, which is encoded in the different modalities, about the concepts in the data. \emph{Second}, we exploit the more efficient Sinkhorn operator for pretraining our self-supervised task of multimodal puzzle solving.
-This efficient puzzle solver allows us to solve our multimodal puzzles with varying levels of complexity.
-We show that such a multimodal self-supervised task results in rich data representations that can be utilized in solving multiple downstream tasks.
-Our results suggest that exploiting inexpensive solutions similar to ours can provide performance gains in medical image analysis tasks, particularly in low data regimes.
+\textbf{Contributions.} Our contributions are two-fold: \\ \emph{1)} a novel self-supervised multimodal puzzle-solving task, which confuses multiple imaging modalities at the data-level.
+This allows for combining the complementary information across the modalities about different concepts in the data.
+In addition, since the modality confusion occurs at data-level, our multimodal puzzles can handle large modality-differences.
+Our experimental results show that the proposed task can learn rich representations, even when the modalities are non-registered. \\ \emph{2)} we propose to exploit cross-modal image generation (translation) for self-supervised tasks, instead of downstream tasks directly.
+In order to circumvent the quality issues related to synthetic data, while retaining performance gains in difficult real-world scenarios.
+Our results show that exploiting inexpensive solutions similar to ours can provide gains in medical image analysis tasks, particularly in low data regimes.